arcanis/graphql-typescript-integration/README.md

 - A contrario, you must **not** use the `/* GraphQL */` magic comment inside the `gql(...)` function call.
 This is because [graphql-tag-pluck](https://www.graphql-tools.com/docs/graphql-tag-pluck/), the tool extracting these calls, has a bug and will register the document twice - which brings us to the final limitation:

 - You can only have a single `gql(...)` function call per file.
 This is because graphql-tag-pluck concatenates all documents from a single file into a single one, with no way to split them back.
 As a result we end up generating a `gql` overload for the composite query, instead of one for each individual document.
+It's however not a huge deal - just define multiple queries / mutations within the same `gql` call, and use destructuring to access them individually (cf example in the "Usage" section).

 ## License (MIT)